koenrane/KR-new-site/content/many-arguments-for-ai-x-risk-are-wrong.md

 In the next section, I'll discuss the counting argument.
 In this one, I want to demonstrate how often foundational alignment texts make crucial errors.
 For example:

+But it _is_ true that RL authors have a convention of repeating "the point of RL is to train an agent to maximize reward…".

 > [!quote] Nick Bostrom's <span class="book-citation">Superintelligence</span>, page 253
 > A range of different methods can be used to solve "reinforcement-learning problems," but they typically involve creating a system that seeks to maximize a reward signal.
 This has an inherent tendency to produce the wireheading failure mode when the system becomes more intelligent.
 Reinforcement learning therefore looks unpromising.